 A day-in-a-life of a Product Manager involves a variety of interactions.

-• sometime Open Ended Questionsit is the marketing team and
+- sometime it is the marketing team and

 As a product manager one is required to seek out information from one channel, synthesize it and feed other channels.
 It could be